Jairus313/ColorCode/README.md

 <img  src="architecture.jpg"  alt="architecture"  height="500" width="800"/>

-The App got **Clustering ML algorithm** which will create the clusters for all similar colour and using the centroid of the each cluster we can fetch the HEX and RGB code.
-Then this app is exposed as APIs where it can be connected to the frontend later and here I have went with **Flask** as RestAPI framework.
-The visualisation is taken care via **Bootstrap** and user will be using the app via this.
-To make it as production grade ready I have added WSGI server using the **Gunicorn**.
-To finish it up all neat and good I have containerised the app by creating the **Docker Image** and this is simply made live **Heroku** cloud server.
+The App got a **Clustering ML algorithm** that will create the clusters for all similar colors and using the centroid of each cluster we can fetch the HEX and RGB code.
+Then this app is exposed as APIs where it can be connected to the frontend later and here I have gone with **Flask** as the RestAPI framework.
+The visualization is taken care of via **Bootstrap** and the user will be using the app via this.
+To make it production-grade ready I have added a WSGI server using the **Gunicorn**.
+To finish it up all neat and good I have containerized the app by creating the **Docker** Image and this is simply made live **Heroku** cloud server.
 <br/>

 ### Some action time...!